Medesen/ML-portfolio/end2end_churn/README.md

 - Docker Desktop installed ([Get Docker](https://docs.docker.com/get-docker/))
   - Includes Docker Compose (no separate install needed)
   - Works on Linux, macOS, and Windows
+  - **Note:** Requires Docker Compose V2 (`docker compose` command).
+If you have an older Docker installation that only supports V1 (`docker-compose` with hyphen), you'll need to either upgrade Docker or manually replace `docker compose` with `docker-compose` in the setup script.
 - CPU: 2 cores minimum
 - RAM: 4 GB minimum
 - Disk space: ~2 GB